kyu-sz/LaS-VPE-Platform/README.md

 ./sbin/upload.sh
 ```

-If the platform depends on native libraries, deliver them to worker nodes using [install.sh](sbin/install.sh) in [sbin](sbin) on your cluster.
+If the platform depends on native libraries (currently it does), deliver them to worker nodes using [install.sh](sbin/install.sh) in [sbin](sbin) on your cluster.
 Note that this script requires the _HADOOP_HOME_ environment variable.

 Invoke the scripts in the home directory by command like "./sbin/run-*.sh".